Cuca responds to shake Abel Ferreira. The two fight to succeed Tite in the Brazilian team. The duel has begun – Prisma

 “When you have two players sent off, nothing happens, because the head is cool.
 But they weren’t cool headed.
 They could have broken a player of ours.”

-“If defeat comes for them in this game, you (journalists) were demanding the two expulsions, the goalkeeper’s six drops in the same corner, the coach who didn’t stay for penalties, etc. But when you win, everything is perfect.”
+“If defeat comes to them in this game, you [jornalistas] they were charging the two expulsions, the goalkeeper’s six takedowns in the same corner, the coach who didn’t stay for penalties, etc. But when you win, everything is perfect.”

 “Congratulations to Abel, congratulations to Palmeiras.”